erebusofficial/erebusofficial/README.md

 # 👋 Hi, I'm [Your Name]
 ### Software Developer | Backend Enthusiast | IoT Explorer

-A passionate developer from Gaziantep with a knack for building robust backend systems, experimenting with hardware, and creating visual content.
+A passionate developer with a knack for building robust backend systems, experimenting with hardware, and creating visual content.
 I thrive at the intersection of code, data, and design.

 ---